philippbc/java-stata-dpl/README.md

 #####Plugin Interface

 In order for DPL to load your plugin dynamically, your plugin has to implement the `Plugin` interface. `Plugin.execute(String[])` is the instantiated entry point for your plugin.
-The execution environment is identical to Stata invoking a static entry point in your module.
+The execution environment is identical to Stata invoking a static entry point in your plugin.
 That is, everything you can access via the SFI API (e.g., varlist, if, in) and the supplied arguments are identical in either execution environment.
 See `Plugin`'s documentation for more details.

 #####Setup